-With nearly 20 full-time faculty members, CIDA has expertise across a broad range of fields.
-Our faculty members have the curiosity to explore projects individually and the opportunity to be a part of a team that allows them to learn and work together, conduct cutting edge methods research and then apply it to the different analyses they are completing.
+With nearly 20 full time faculty members CIDA has expertise across a broad range of fields.
+Our faculty have the curiosity to explore projects individually and the opportunity to be a part of a team that allows them to learn and work together, conduct cutting edge methods research and then apply it to the different analyses they are completing.

 The role of a highly trained statistician

-Dr. Kroehl continues, “Our expertise is in taking your data and turning it into something meaningful, and statisticians are individuals who can help you make the most out of your data.”
+Dr. Kroehl continues the conversation and explains that “Our expertise is in taking your data and turning it into something meaningful and statisticians are individuals who can help you make the most out of your data.”

 Statistical support for short-term projects

 CIDA offers statistical support for projects of all sizes.
-These projects typically last one to two months for analysis.
-They begin when the data is ready to be analyzed and end when the manuscript is published.
+These projects typically last one to two months for analysis and it begins when the data is ready to be analyzed and ends when the manuscript is published.
 “CIDA is committed to helping with the analytics and data management of the cutting-edge research that happens on campus and throughout Colorado,” said Dr. Kroehl.
 “Research can be improved by adding experts in various fields to your team and we enjoy learning the science and working with you to see your research answer your questions, further science and help people in the process.”

 Building long-term collaborations with teams and individuals

-While some research is only a one-time project, many doctors build their careers on long-term research that leads to medical discoveries that change the practice of medicine.
-Dr. Mourani is not only a practicing physician at Children’s Hospital Colorado, he is also a leading pediatric researcher.
+While some research is only one-time project, many doctors build their careers on long-term research that lead to medical discoveries that change the practice of medicine.
+Dr. Mourani is not only practicing physician at Children’s Hospital Colorado, he is a leading pediatric researcher.

 Building a collaboration made the most sense.
 ‘I never looked at this as one project, but as a body of work for this one grant, and many more grants to come,” explained Dr. Mourani.
 “I have found that really productive relationships on the statistical side occur when the statistician becomes knowledgeable about the disease or the medical problems that are being addressed in the research and that takes time.”